ballerina-platform/module-ballerina-os/docs/proposals/environment-variables.md

 public type Error distinct error;
 ```

 - The `setEnv` function can be used to set any environment variable programmatically.
 An `os:Error` will be returned if the `key` is an empty string, an initial hexadecimal zero character (0x00), or an equal sign ("=").
-An `os:Error` will also be returned if an error occurs during the execution of this operation.
+An `os:Error` will also be returned  if a security exception occurs, i.e. the caller does not have the required permission to perform this operation, or an error occurs during the execution of this operation.

 ```ballerina
 # Sets the value of the environment variable named by the key.